MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This document specifies the "SVCB" and "HTTPS" DNS resource record (RR) types to facilitate the lookup of information needed to make connections to network services, such as for HTTPS URLs.
-SVCB records allow a service to be provided from multiple network locations, each with associated parameters (such as transport protocol configuration and keys for encrypting the TLS ClientHello).
+SVCB records allow a service to be provided from multiple alternative endpoints, each with associated parameters (such as transport protocol configuration and keys for encrypting the TLS ClientHello).
 They also enable aliasing of apex domains, which is not possible with CNAME.
 The HTTPS RR is a variation of SVCB for HTTPS and HTTP origins.